philpem/nfc-ltocm/README.md

   - Enjoy.

+## Hints on antenna/LTO placement

+The ACR122U (Touchatag) reader can read LTO-CM chips quite reliably, if slowly.
+Place the LTO-CM chip over the centre of the Touchatag (or NFC) logo.

+The SCL3711 also works, but antenna placement is more critical.
+Place the tape flat down, with the rear-right corner over the NFC reader's antenna.
+Support the front-left corner to stop the tape from slipping.

+The LTO-CM chip is located at the back of the cartridge, behind the right side of the label.
+This is on the opposite side of the label from the write protect tab.

 ## Limitations

 To reduce the potential for abuse by unscrupulous dealers of "refurbished" media, `nfc-ltocm` can only read from the LTO-CM chip.
 Write support is not present, nor is it likely to be added.